Building a new website

 This service does not support additional redirects for legacy domains.
 Any legacy domains you wish to redirect need to be organised separately.

-When created, all environments on GovCMS have a shield enabled that requires a username and password.
-The shield stops the website from being visible to the public.
+GovCMS enables website shields during the project provisioning process that requires a username and password.
+This shield stops the website from being visible to the public.
 It also blocks search engine web crawlers from indexing the website to appear in search results.

 Shield credentials are separate login credentials for the website.
 Content editors or site builders need further credentials to login and update the website.

 The primary contact will receive the shield credentials via a secure channel once the project environment has been created.